ZoeyZheng0/ZoeyZheng0.github.io/_pages/about.md

 A CS Ph.D. student in Computer Science at the University of Southern Califonia, advised by Prof. [Laurent Itti](http://ilab.usc.edu/itti/).
 Previously, I have the privilege of working with Prof. [Ram Nevatia](https://sites.usc.edu/iris-cvlab/professor-ram-nevatia/).
 I also spent my time working in [SenseTime](https://www.sensetime.com/en) as a fulltime research engineer (2019-2021).

 My research interests lie in computer vision and deep learning, especially include Data-centric and Human-centric AI.
-My long-term research goal is to build a data-driven AI system that:
+In the long term, I aim to to build a data-driven AI system that:
 1. recognizes and represents scenes effectively
 2. is adaptive to multi-modalities (vision, language, spatial information, etc.)
 3. can be reconstructed, understood, and corrected by humans